 I often review companies that have been experiencing downturns for two or three years before they think it may be a problem.
-They seek justification from the market conditions, the competitors and some just seek consultation that it is just hard to be in business today.
+They seek justification from the market conditions and the competitors, and some just seek consultation that it is just hard to be in business today.
 Once a company has lost momentum for three years, in reality, you are in jeopardy of being unable to respond to what you have to do to survive.
-The behaviour and decision making in the business is in conflict with business growth.
+The behaviour and decision-making in the business is in conflict with business growth.

-Nothing will contribute more to your failure than your unrelenting dedication to your original concept of success, retaining your executive team’s mantra, retaining your company’s behaviours and decision making, believing you will be blessed with change just around the corner.
+Nothing will contribute more to your failure than your unrelenting dedication to your original concept of success, retaining your executive team’s mantra, retaining your company’s behaviours and decision-making, and believing you will be blessed with change just around the corner.

 Money is not a cure for business survival